Getting Started

 • For events charging a registration fee, consider routes of financial assistance or discounts to offset what might otherwise be prohibitive to some attendees.

-• If your event will include nametags for attendees, attendees should have the option to designate a preferred name and pronouns upon registration.
+• If your event will include name tags for attendees, attendees should have the option to designate a preferred name and pronouns upon registration.

 • Every person with a disability, visible or not, should be able to access your event venue and participate in your event fully and with dignity.
 When selecting a room or venue, note the location of accessible and gender inclusive restrooms, accessible parking spaces and entrances, and elevators convenient to your event location.